Cristero War: Cárdenas era

-Cristeros' violence against school teachers
+Cristeros' targeted violence against government forces and public school teachers

-Many former Cristeros took up arms again and fought as independent rebels and some Catholics joined them.
-They targeted unarmed public school teachers who implemented secular education and committed atrocities against them.
+Many former Cristeros took up arms again and fought as independent rebels, and some Catholics joined them.
+They targeted unarmed public school teachers, who implemented secular education, and committed atrocities against them.
 Government supporters blamed the atrocities on the Cristeros in general.

-Some of the teachers who were paid by the government refused to leave their schools and communities, and as a result, they sustained mutilations when Cristeros cut their ears off.
+Some of the teachers who were paid by the government refused to leave their schools and communities and so sustained mutilations when Cristeros cut their ears off.
 Thus, the teachers who were murdered during the conflict are frequently referred to as maestros desorejados ("teachers without ears").

 In some cases, teachers were tortured and killed by former Cristero rebels.
 It is calculated that approximately 300 rural teachers were killed between 1935 and 1939, and other authors calculate that at least 223 teachers were victims of the violence which occurred between 1931 and 1940, the acts of violence which occurred during this period included the assassinations of Carlos Sayago, Carlos Pastraña, and Librado Labastida in Teziutlán, Puebla, the hometown of President Manuel Ávila Camacho; the execution of a teacher, Carlos Toledano, who was burned alive in Tlapacoyan, Veracruz; and the lynching of at least 42 teachers in the state of Michoacán.

-The Mexican bishops fearing that they could be blamed for the attacks and punished, formed a lay group called Las Legiones, which would infiltrate these independent rebel groups and remove people responsible for the violence against civilians from their ranks.
-This style of infiltration is rumored to have influenced the tactics of the Legion of Christ.

-Cristero War saints
+Cristeros, priests and Catholic civilian victims of government violence

-The Catholic Church has recognized several of those who were killed in the Cristero War as martyrs, including Miguel Pro, a Jesuit who was shot dead without trial by a firing squad on November 23, 1927, for his alleged involvement in an assassination attempt against former President Álvaro Obregón, though his supporters maintained that he was executed for carrying out his priestly duties in defiance of the government.
+The Catholic Church has recognized several of those who were killed in the Cristero War as martyrs.
+Among them are Miguel Pro, a Jesuit who was shot dead without trial by a firing squad on 23 November 1927 for his alleged involvement in an assassination attempt against former President Álvaro Obregón.
+His supporters maintained that he was executed for carrying out his priestly duties in defiance of the government.
 His beatification occurred in 1988.

-On May 21, 2000, Pope John Paul II canonized a group of 25 martyrs who were killed during the Cristero War.
-They had been beatified on November 22, 1992.
+On 21 May 2000, Pope John Paul II canonized a group of 25 martyrs who were killed during the Cristero War.
+They had been beatified on 22 November 1992.
 Of this group, 22 were secular clergy, and three were laymen.
-They did not take up arms but refused to leave their flocks and ministries and were shot or hanged by government forces for offering the sacraments.
+They did not take up arms themselves but refused to leave their flocks and ministries and were shot or hanged by government forces for offering the sacraments.
 Most were executed by federal forces.
-Although Pedro de Jesús Maldonado was killed in 1937, after the war ended, he is considered a member of the Cristeros.
+Although Pedro de Jesús Maldonado was killed in 1937, after the war had ended, he is considered a member of the Cristeros.